13 effective ways to learn Spanish for adults: Learn a language without leaving home

 13. Binge on Spanish Netflix

-This one is a way of learning Spanish for adults who are mostly at a more advanced level, but is a very useful resource nonetheless.
+This one is a way of learning Spanish for adults who are heading towards a more advanced level, but is a very useful resource nonetheless.
 Over the last couple of years, Netflix has hugely expanded their international offering, and you can now find titles from almost every Spanish-speaking country in the world.
 Start watching with English subtitles, then once you can hear which words are relating to which meanings switch to Spanish subtitles, then when you’re feeling really confident, none at all.

 The most important thing when learning Spanish at home is…